amille90/linux-ubuntu/README.md

 </p>
 <br />
-Step 8:On the networking page select the virtual network that was created for the windows10-vm in the previous project tutorial.
+Step 8: On the network interface page select the virtual network that was created for the windows10-vm in the previous project tutorial.
 Then press review and create.
 <p>
 <img src="https://i.imgur.com/WyFzAmG.png"/>
 </p>